 It is an app that allows users to make payments by text using its unique system.
 Venmo startup payment app puts a maximum limit of $2000 per week.
 Recipients get a text message notification about the payment that has been sent to them and are required to register to retrieve the money.

-Apple on September 2014 announced that it aims at revolutionize the world of credit card payments through Apple Pay.
+Apple in September 2014 announced that it aims at revolutionizing the world of credit card payments through Apple Pay.
 Apple Pay is a startup payment app and digital wallet that lets you make payments through Apple’s compatible devices.
 The platform allows customers to make payments by wavering their iPhones over a terminal, digitizing, and replacing credit or debit stripe card transactions.

 Using NFC, Google Wallet is a mobile payment apps startup developed by Google.
 It provides the flexibility to receive and send money instantly.
 It also allows users to store credit cards, debit cards, loyalty, and gift cards on their Android and iPhones.
 GoogleWallet enables businesses to accept payments both in-store and online.
 It is an excellent option for users wanting to expand their online customer base.
 Users with Android phones running the app can use it to make payments.
 Merchants pay the standard card-present fees for transactions on this platform with no extra costs from Google.

-It is one of the largest mobile payment apps startup that offers a free card reader.
+It is one of the largest mobile payment apps startups that offer a free card reader.
 VeriFone SAIL is available for iOS 4.3+ devices, Android smartphones, and tablets.
-The platform provides the option of subscribing to a fixed monthly fee or going in for a percentage on the total transaction amount.
+The platform provides the option of subscribing to a fixed monthly fee or going in for a percentage of the total transaction amount.
 Merchants can scan QR codes, send emails to their customers, and sync their inventories across a range of devices

-Dwolla an innovator in the field of mobile payment apps startup providing one of the best and easiest way to make payments.
-Unlike most apps, Dwolla app does not require additional hardware.
+Dwolla is an innovator in the field of mobile payment apps startup providing one of the best and easiest ways to make payments.
+Unlike most apps, the Dwolla app does not require additional hardware.
 Users log into an app on their smartphones and select the approved vendor they would like to pay.
-You can send money directly to a vendor’s merchant account, and the recipient can use the Dwolla online kiosk to monitor the payments real-time from a smartphone, laptop or tablet.
+You can send money directly to a vendor’s merchant account, and the recipient can use the Dwolla online kiosk to monitor the payments in real-time from a smartphone, laptop, or tablet.

 Founded in 2011 by Lucas Duplan, Clinkle is a mobile payment apps startup that has invented a practical way to replace smart cards with smartphones.
-Clinkle is available on Android and iTunes store.
-It offers a payment platform that modernizes the ways consumers transact through creating a platform that changes the way users make payments.
-The company is also planning to introduce a mobile wallet for the daily transactions.
+Clinkle is available on Android and iTunes stores.
+It offers a payment platform that modernizes the ways consumers transact by creating a platform that changes the way users make payments.
+The company is also planning to introduce a mobile wallet for daily transactions.